Active Learning and CSI Acquisition for mmWave Initial Alignment: Variable-length analysis of hierarchical Posterior Matching

 for all $ t>\frac{\log (l+1)\log 2 }{K_0}$, where $k_0=e^{\frac{K_0(l+1)\log 2}{(2l \log 2 + K_0)^2}}$, $E_0 = \frac{K_0^2}{2(2l \log 2 + K_0)^2}$, and $K_0>0$ is a constant defined in Lemma \ref{lemma:EJS_lq}. \end{lemma} \begin{proof} Let $\.\pi^{\{l\}}(t)$ and $U^{\{l \}}(t)$ be the nested posterior of level $l$ and its averaged log-likelihood, defined in Appendix \ref{sec:nested_posterior}, equations (\ref{eq:nestedpi}) and (\ref{eq:nestedU}).
 Note that $U^{\{l \}}(t) \geq \log 2$ implies that $\max_q \pi^{\{l\}}_q(t) \geq 2\slash 3$, and in turn implies that $l_{t+1} > l$ by the selection rule of $hiePM$.
 Therefore, it suffices to show that

-We will show (\ref{eq:transU}) using submartingale properies of $U^{\{l \}}(t)$ with Azuma's inequality \cite{Chung2006}.
+We will show (\ref{eq:transU}) using submartingale properties of $U^{\{l \}}(t)$ with Azuma's inequality \cite{Chung2006}.
 Indeed, by Lemma~\ref{lemma:EJS_lq} in Appendix~\ref{sec:nested_posterior}, $U^{\{l \}}(t) - K_0 t$ is a submartingale.
 Furthermore, we have bounded differences for this submartingale, $i.e.$ for all $t\geq 0$.
 Hence we have